Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 The curves on non-primitive linear systems on an abelian surface together with a torsion line bundle coming from the surface are special even from the Prym point of view.
 Indeed, from the previous Theorem, the following Corollary follows immediately. \begin{corollary} Let $(C,\eta_{|_{C}})\in \mathcal{R}_g$ be a general curve in $|mN|$ of gonality $2e(m-1)+2$ together with a torsion line bundle $\eta \in \mathrm{Pic}^0S$ with $\eta^{\otimes 2}=\mathcal{O}_S$.
 Then the \'etale cover $\tilde{C} \to C$ induced by $\eta$ is of gonality $\mathrm{gon}(\tilde{C})\le 4e(m-1)+2< 2\mathrm{gon}(C)$.
 Indeed, there is a commutative diagram

 where $\tilde{S} \to S$ is the $(1,2e)$ abelian surface induced by $\eta$. \end{corollary}

-In the following we sum up some differences and similarities with linear systems on $K3$ surfaces. \begin{corollary} Let $(S,N)$ as above and $L=mN$.
-The following hold: \begin{itemize} \item The Clifford index is not constant among the curves in $|L|$; \item The Clifford index is never computed by the restriction of a line bundle on $S$; \item For $m\ge 2$ the map computing the gonality $C \to \mathbb{P}^1$ can be chosen to be the restriction of a rational map $S \to \mathbb{P}^1$ for the general $C \in |L|$. \end{itemize} \end{corollary}
+In the following, we sum up some differences and similarities with linear systems on $K3$ surfaces. \begin{corollary} Let $(S,N)$ as above and $L=mN$.
+The following hold: \begin{itemize} \item The Clifford index is not constant among the curves in $|L|$; \item The Clifford index is never computed by the restriction of a line bundle on $S$; \item For $m\ge 3$ the map computing the gonality $C \to \mathbb{P}^1$ can be chosen to be the restriction of a rational map $S \dashrightarrow \mathbb{P}^1$ for the general $C \in |L|$.
+More precisely, the Clifford index and the gonality can be computed by a line subbundle of $N\otimes \eta _{|_C}$ for some $\eta \in \mathrm{Pic}^0S$. \end{itemize} \end{corollary}

-Given the above corollary, there is a natural connection with a conjecture due to Donagi and Morrison (see \cite[conjecture 1.2]{DM}) for curves on $K3$ surfaces: for a curve $C$ lying on an abelian surface do all the special $g^r_d$ with $d\le g-1$ arise as subbundles of the restriction of line bundle on the surface of degree $\le g-1$?
+Given the above corollary, there is a natural connection with a conjecture due to Donagi and Morrison (see \cite[conjecture 1.2]{DM}) for curves on $K3$ surfaces: for a curve $C$ lying on an abelian surface do all the special $g^r_d$ with $d\le g-1$ arise as subbundles of the restriction of a line bundle on the surface of degree $\le g-1$?
 The above corollary gives some evidence for that.
 Donagi-Morrison's conjecture holds for $K3$ surfaces under suitable conditions, see \cite{LCDM}.
 Studying the conjecture for pencils on curves on abelian surfaces may be an interesting problem.

-Before giving the outline of the paper, we introduce a more general setting and some notation. $S$ will now denote a simple abelian surface and $C \subset S$ a smooth curve of genus $g$.
+Before giving the outline of the paper, we introduce a more general setting and some notation. $S$ will now denote a simple abelian surface and $C \subset S$ a smooth curve of genus $g$, with $L=\mathcal{O}_S(C)$.
 Moreover we define